ali-who/Data_Science_Starbucks_Project/README.md

 # Data Science Starbucks Project

-This project aims to analyse starbucks customer data.
+This project aims to analyse Starbucks customer data.
 To see the published article for the results please click [here](https://medium.com/@ali5s.atif/starbucks-send-an-offer-that-no-one-can-resist-d1ee29d25c3e)

+## File Descriptions
+Starbucks_Capstone_notebook.ipynb - Notebook with all my working portfolio.json - portfolio file of the offers profile.json - customer profile data frame

+## Libraries Used
+In order to run the Jupyter Notebook you will need to have Python 3 installed and the following dependencies:

+pandas
+Sklearn
+Numpy
+Matplotlib
+Seaborn

-## Dataset overview
+## Dataset Overview
 The program used to create the data simulates how people make purchasing decisions and how those decisions are influenced by promotional offers.
 Each person in the simulation has some hidden traits that influence their purchasing patterns and are associated with their observable traits.
 People produce various events, including receiving offers, opening offers, and making purchases.
 As a simplification, there are no explicit products to track.
 Only the amounts of each transaction or offer are recorded.